-Justin is a Ph.D. student in the Department of Theatre, Drama and Contemporary Dance, minoring in Communication and Culture Studies.
+Justin is a Ph.D. candidate in the Department of Theatre, Drama and Contemporary Dance, minoring in Communication and Culture Studies.
 He received his B.A. in Anthropology and English Literature and his M.A. in Drama from Washington University in St. Louis.
 Justin has professional experience in grant preparation and reporting in both the arts and humanities as well as in social work and public health research, first serving as the Development Associate for St. Louis’s Metro Theater Company, then as a Grant and Contract Manager at the George Warren Brown School of Social Work.
 At these institutions, he helped secure funding from government agencies including the NEA, NIH, and NSF, in addition to project support from corporate sponsors and private foundations.
 Subsequently, he served as the Fundraising Chair for the Board of Directors of OnSite Theatre Company.
 Justin’s research interests include the combined work of Tadashi Suzuki and Anne Bogart and the history of movement on the stage, as well as the history and performance theory of stage comedy and humor.
 His dissertation will focus on American comedy since 1980 as it uses humor to represent ever-changing notions of “family” and “home.”

 Elise M. Anderson, Consultant/Proposal Developer